Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Chermside has 71 active public transport stops, all of which are bus stops.
-These stops are served by 25 different routes that together facilitate 3957 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average located 145 meters from the nearest stop.
+These stops are served by 25 different routes, collectively facilitating 3957 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically located 145 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the dominant mode of transportation at 71%, followed by buses at 12% and walking at 9%.
+On average, there are 0.7 vehicles per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport